NGO-Algorithm-Audit/AlgorithmAudit_website/content/_index.md

       face similar ethical concerns.
 We believe in a collective approach to realise ethical algorithms.
 We offer a platform of collaboration for academics, developers and policy makers.
+Supported_by:
+  enable: true
+  Suported_by:
+  - title: We are supported by
+    img1:
+    - images/sidn.png
+    img2:
+    - images/EUAIFund.png
 How_we_work:
   enable: true
   service_item: